5 Anti-Inflammatory Breakfasts Easy Enough For Any Weekday Morning

 4. Olive oil fried egg salad

 Olive oil, a Mediterranean diet staple, is renowned for its inflammation-fighting properties.
-Besides being high in the desirable heart-healthy monounsaturated fats, which may help improve inflammation markers like C-reactive protein and interleukin-6, olive oil and especially extra virgin olive oil has a variety of polyphenols that reduce inflammation.
-Oleocanthal is one compound in particular in olive oil that has similar anti-inflammatory properties to ibuprofen.
+Besides being high in the desirable heart-healthy monounsaturated fats5, which may help improve inflammation markers like C-reactive protein and interleukin-6, olive oil and especially extra virgin olive oil has a variety of polyphenols that reduce inflammation.
+Oleocanthal6 is one compound in particular in olive oil that has similar anti-inflammatory properties to ibuprofen.